 Cancer, arthritis, trauma-related disorders, mental disorders, and heart conditions were identified as the top 5 most costly illnesses for adults ages 18 to 64 in 2012.
 For seniors, COPD and asthma replaced mental disorders.
 Medical expenditures (payments) according to MEPS data (household component) show average costs (ages 18-64) were $8125 for a cancer patient, $4852 for an adult with heart disease, $2603 per trauma patient, $1727 for mental health care, and $1909 for someone with arthritis.
 Average out of pocket payments by consumers not shown.
 AHRQ Statistical Brief 471, April 2015

-Includes easy to read fact sheet from the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), part of NIH.
+MedlinePlus information on Rheumatoid Arthritis (RA) includes an easy to read fact sheet from the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+NIAMS is part of NIH.
 Site includes helpful links to Arthritis Foundation resources and explains how rheumatoid arthritis differs from osteoarthritis

 The top 10 of 20 most expensive conditions that people get hospitalized for are led by Septicemia, osteoarthritis, liveborn infants, complication of device, implant or graft; heart attack (AMI), congestive heart failure (CHF), back problems, pneumonia, coronary atherosclerosis and acute cerebrovascular disease.
 The full list identifies 20 health conditions that cost the nation the most in hospital charges in 2013.
 The top 10 represented nearly half (48%) of the total national hospital bill.
 For Medicaid patients, mood disorders, schizophrenia and previous C-section were in the top 10.
 For the uninsured, diabetes with complications was the 4th most expensive condition.
 15-page Statistical Brief #204 by AHRQ uses 2013 HCUP data; published May 2016